 There is a time change to Mountain Standard Time so remember to include this into your travel plans!

-This part of the road trip was hands down my favourite.
+This part of the road trip was hands down my favorite.
 The highway had much less traffic and it was calm and peaceful for the remainder of the drive.

 Radium Hot Springs, BC